 17. Conclusion.
-Towards Sustainable Management of the Kherlen River Basin
+Towards Kherlen River Basin Management Plan

 The Kherlen River unites Mongolia and China and sustains the Dalai Lake Wetland of international importance.
-This great river with tiny flow volume is important life line for biodiversity and socio-economic stability of Dauria Steppe.
+This great river with tiny flow volume is importance life line for biodiversity and socio-economic stability of Dauria Steppe.
 This report aims to provide a timely warning.
-Although plans are drafted for deep transformation of the whole Kherlen river system, there still is enough time to consider more sustainable development options that would secure the resilience and adaptive capacity of its people and its ecosystems and support diverse economic activities in this river basin.
+Although plans are drafted for deep transformation of the whole Kherlen river system, there still is enough time to consider more sustainable development options that would secure the resilience and adaptive capacity of its people and its ecosystems and support diverse conomic activities in this river basin.